beajorrin/DTC-Bioinformatic-Course/Readme.md

 ### 2.2.3 Activate dtc-bio environment

 Conda environments isolate tools and libraries so this practical doesn’t clash with other projects.
 When an env is active, any python or tool you run comes from that env—not your system install.

 :keyboard:
 ```bash
 conda activate dtc-bio
 ```

-What you should see: your shell prompt gains an (dtc-bio) prefix—this is your visual cue that the env is active.
+:desktop_computer: your shell prompt gains an (dtc-bio) prefix—this is your visual cue that the env is active.

-:desktop_computer:
 ```bash
 (dtc-bio) you@PC:~$
 ```